 - These shouldn’t add a bunch of time if you have been keeping up, but they will make your horse stand out in the ring.

 - Extra white chrome.
 Use cornstarch, baby powder, or Show Touch Ups to brighten legs before you meet the judge.

 - Super tidy braids or bands.
-Use some hair gel or Mane Tamer to make sure all wispy hairs are tucked away.
+Use some Mane Mousse to make sure all wispy hairs are tucked away.
 You can find tips on braiding here.

 - A clean nose and mouth.
-While I typically wipe my horse’s nose on a daily basis, I usually only rinse his mouth before the bit goes in.
+While I typically wipe my horse’s nose on a daily basis, I usually only rinse his mouth before the bit goes in on show day.
 I use a 60cc syringe to make sure there are no hay bits waiting to create green foam that will inevitably flail back and hit white legs, clean saddle pads, or me.
-(For tips on training your horse to love this, look here!)
+For tips on training your horse to love this, look here!

 No green foam for the show ring!